zicat/tributary/doc/user_guide.md

 $ cd release/tributary
 ```

-If expected, the current dir is the release dir named tributary which contains dirs include bin, config, libs.
+If everything goes well, the current directory will be the release directory named "tributary", which includes three subdirectories: "bin", "config", and "libs".

 ### A simple example